dahiya-code/dahiya-code/README.md

 ### Hi there, I'm Navya Dahiya! 👋

 - 🔭 I’m currently a sophomore at IIT(BHU)
-- 🌱 I’m currently learning DSA, Web Development and Machine Learning
+- 🌱 I’m currently learning DSA & Web Dev!
+(Want to get my hands dirty with Machine Learning)
-- ⚡ I love to paint and play badminton.
+- ⚡ Love to paint and play badminton.

 ### Connect with me: